A general randomized test for Alpha: The test

 for almost all realizations of $\left\{ \left( u_{i,t},f_{t}^{\prime }\right) ^{\prime },1\leq i\leq N,1\leq t\leq T\right\} $, and all $-\infty <x<\infty $.
 Under $\mathbb{H}_{A}$ of (\ref{hA}), it holds that

 for almost all realizations of $\left\{ \left( u_{i,t},f_{t}^{\prime }\right) ^{\prime },1\leq i\leq N,1\leq t\leq T\right\} $, and all $-\infty <x<\infty $. \end{theorem}

 Theorem \ref{asy-max} describes the limiting behavior of the test statistic $ Z_{N,T}$ both under the null and under the alternative hypotheses.
-By (\ref {th-null}), (the suitably normed version of) $Z_{N,T}$ converges (in distribution, a.s. conditionally on the sample) to a Gumbel distribution.
-Equation (\ref{th-null}) implies that asymptotic critical values at nominal level $\tau $ are given by
+By (\ref {th-null}) the suitably normed version of $Z_{N,T}$ converges (in distribution, a.s.\ conditionally on the sample) to a Gumbel distribution.\footnote{In Section \ref{app:MC_newCV} in the Supplement, we also propose an alternative, fixed $N$ version of the critical values.
+As discussed in Section \ref{simulations}, these alternative critical values return better finite sample results when $T$ grows larger for a fixed $N$.} Equation (\ref{th-null}) implies that asymptotic critical values at nominal level $\tau $ are given by

-Similarly, (\ref{th-alt}) roughly states that under the alternative (the suitably normed version of) $Z_{N,T}$ diverges to positive infinity in probability, a.s. conditional on the sample.
+Similarly, (\ref{th-alt}) roughly states that under the alternative (the suitably normed version of) $Z_{N,T}$ diverges to positive infinity in probability, a.s.\ conditional on the sample.\footnote{Following the proof of the theorem, it can be readily shown that a sufficient condition to have asymptotic unit power is that, as $\min \{N,T\} \rightarrow \infty$, it holds that $\sqrt{T/\log N} \max_{1 \leq i \leq N} |\alpha_i| \rightarrow \infty$.
+This entails that our test has power as long as one alpha is (mildly) larger than zero.
+The same result can be shown to hold, \textit{a fortiori}, in the case of a \textquotedblleft small\textquotedblright , pervasive alternative whereby $|\alpha_i|=|\alpha|$ for all $i$, with $\sqrt{T/\log N}|\alpha| \rightarrow \infty$ - a case known in the literature as the \textquotedblleft diffuse alpha\textquotedblright\ case (\citealp{chernov2025test}).}